base/mcm-go/cmd/mcmctl/README.md

 - Computes Merkle root and operation proofs
 - Executes operations sequentially starting from start-index
 - If `--operation-count` is not specified, executes all remaining operations from start-index
-- Requires transaction flags (--rpc-url, --ws-url, --program-id, --authority)
+- Requires transaction flags (--rpc-url, --ws-url, --mcm-program-id, --authority)

 **Example (execute all operations):**